Alberto826/ThePracticalActuary-CANN/README.md

-# The-Practical-Actuary
+# Tutorial - Combined Actuarial Neural Networks
-This repository contains tutorials and code relating to application of Actuarial Data Science
+This repository contains code showing how to build a Combined Actuarial Neural Network model in python.
+The model is built on the freMTPL2freq dataset.